 - Scotland: a new Wildlife and Natural Environment Act (Scotland) 2011 is now in force making it illegal to plant any non-native plant in the wild in Scotland

-FACT: It is a criminal offence to plant or cause to grow a non-native invasive species in the wild which carries penalties of up to £5,000 fine and/or 2 years imprisonment.
+FACT: It is a criminal offence to plant or cause to grow a non-native invasive species that is listed on Schedule 9 in the wild which carries penalties of up to £5,000 fine and/or 2 years imprisonment.

 Republic of Ireland